A UNIQUE ETHOS » PROFILE

 industry - not just standard jewellery makers but even those

-responsible way forward was
+only way forward was

 Kerstin: "There will always be room for improvement